 Mark Rosenkranz is a Founder and Managing Director of Pacific Market Research.
 As a Principal of Pacific, Mark co-founded the company and continues to be involved in the day-to-day operations of the firm.
-The company has grown from a data collection company with fifteen interviewing stations to a multifaceted and growing custom market research firm with Latinos Decisions as one of its divisions.
+The company has grown from a data collection company with fifteen interviewing stations to a multifaceted and growing custom market research firm.

 Mark has served on the Board of the Puget Sound Research Forum, a market research organization, for seven years and has twice been President of the organization.